How Often Does Your Cat Need to Visit the Vet

 Lethargy or Increased Amount of Hiding

-If your cat has generally had a good disposition or is playful and suddenly becomes unusually tired or hides more often, it could be in pain or unwell.
-Behaviors and habits can change when cats experience infections, injuries, or serious internal problems.
+If your cat has generally had a good disposition or is playful and suddenly becomes unusually tired or is hiding more often, it could be in pain or unwell.
+Behaviors and habits can change when cats experience things like infections, injuries, or serious internal problems.

 Vomiting or Diarrhea Lasting 24 Hours or More

-It’s not unusual for cats to vomit occasionally.
-However, if your cat vomits for a long time or has been vomiting and having diarrhea for more than 24 hours, that can signify poisoning, infections, or digestive issues that require urgent medical attention.
+It’s not unusual in some cases for cats to vomit occasionally.
+However, if your cat vomits for a long time or if it is vomiting and has diarrhea for more than 24 hours, then that can signify poisoning, infections, or digestive issues that require emergency care.

 Bad or difficult urination or blood in urine